selforganizedpatterns/SOP2017/index.md

 ### Registration
 Registration is now open.
-Registration to [PhysCon](http://www.physcon2017.com/) is required in order to attend the workshop.
+Registration to [PhysCon](http://www.physcon2017.com/) is required in order to attend the workshop.<br />
 For **abstract** or **paper** submission, please refer to the **[Conference Management System](http://coms.physcon.ru/)**